dixonge/gtd-hugo/content/posts/2018-09-05-the-antidote-happiness-for-people-who-cant-stand-positive-thinking.md

 **1 On Trying Too Hard to Be Happy**

-a &#8216;negative&#8217; path to happiness:
+a 'negative' path to happiness:

 enjoy uncertainty embrace insecurity stop trying to think positively become familiar with failure learn to value death

-Pursuing happiness often makes us miserable &#8211; negative things which we attempt to eliminate cause us to feel/experience those very things
+Pursuing happiness often makes us miserable - negative things which we attempt to eliminate cause us to feel/experience those very things

 they argued that it pointed to an alternative approach, a ‘negative path’ to happiness, that entailed taking a radically different stance towards those things that most of us spend our lives trying hard to avoid.
 It involved learning to enjoy uncertainty, embracing insecurity, stopping trying to think positively, becoming familiar with failure, even learning to value death.